vinniebrito/vinniebrito/README.md

-### Hey 👋, I’m a Front-End Developer based in Brazil.
+### Hey, I’m a Front-End Developer based in Brazil.

 I have experience building responsive interfaces using Vue, TailwindCSS, JavaScript, and TypeScript, as well as integrating APIs to create dynamic and engaging user experiences.

 Before transitioning to tech, I spent over 10 years working as an Architect and Urban Planner.
-This background provided me with a strong foundation in design, structure, and user experience — skills I now apply to developing better applications.
+This background provided me with a strong foundation in design, structure, and user experience, skills I now apply to developing better applications.

 I’m passionate about solving real-world problems through code and always looking for opportunities to grow and collaborate.